 I was wide awake in bed, still hard from the night’s fantasy, not at all ready to receive Grandma.
 I rushed out and piddled under the coconut tree that wore a part of its roots above ground like a pleated skirt.
 I remained embarrassingly hard and felt wet in my knickers.

 “ You piddled in your knickers, go take a bath,” Grandmother ordered.
-I watched her twist her body and unload the stuff on the high veranda without help.
-Then she lay down on the floor, sighing with exhaustion.
+I watched her twist her body and unload the stuff from her back on the high veranda without help.
+Then she lay down on the veranda floor, sighing with exhaustion.

 “Don’t touch me.
 Did you touch my grandson?
 I hope not.
 These youngsters have no sense of caste.
 You can go; come back later and collect a measure of paddy for your services,” said Grandmother to the woman who had disappointed me at night.

 The woman walked away, feeling insulted and spitting to show her feeling.
 Grandmother, though sensitive and kind hearted, believed that untouchables were so created for their karma; they should know their place.
 She never forgave the Regent Queen, the young king, or his Dewan – Prime Minister – for proclaiming that low castes could be allowed into the temple premises.

 Grandmother never entered the house without finishing her morning routine and a bath in the pond behind the house.
 This time she acted different.